MEDSL/official-precinct-returns/2016-precinct-state/coverage-notes-2016-precinct-state.md

 Added 2018-03-11.

-  - The data don't yet include elections to the Idaho House and Senate.
+  - Idaho House and Senate returns were added 2018-06-12.

 ## Illinois